SrimanTetali/Mastering-LLMs/Day 1/part1.md

 Gen AI and LLMs has transformed the AI machines to produce content like images, audios, videos, music and text.
-Gen AI models generates new content from the human created datasets, unlike other models that classify
+Gen AI models generates new content from the human created datasets, unlike other models that classify.
 Foundation models of Gen AI are capable of multi-tasking like summarization, Q&A and classification with minimal training and data, adapting to various use cases effectively.
 Example of such a model is ChatGPT.

 Generative AI learns through supervised learning, where it\'s fed human-made content with labels.
 By studying this data, the model gets good at creating similar content to training data.
 Generative AI is not a new idea.
 A classic example of early Gen AI is the Markov chain, invented by Russian mathematician Andrey Markov in 1906.
 These models were first used for things like predicting the next word in a sentence.
 But they were too simple to make text that sounded